nakkaya/ferret/readme.md

 ### SQLite

-Following shows an example of how to interface with SQLite and how to convert convert data structures back and forth with ferret and native code.
+Following shows an example of how to interface with SQLite and how to convert data structures back and forth with ferret and native code.

     (native-header sqlite3.h)